uxdxdev/uxdxdev.github.io/content/blog/deterministic-array-sort-comparator/index.md

 <!-- end -->

 In NodeJS version 11 the [v8 engine was updated to version 7.0](https://github.com/nodejs/node/pull/22754).
 One of the issues that was fixed in this release was a move to a [stable sorting algorithm](https://bugs.chromium.org/p/v8/issues/detail?id=90).
-You read more about sorting in v8 [here](https://v8.dev/blog/array-sort).
+You can read more about sorting in v8 [here](https://v8.dev/blog/array-sort).

 > Previously, V8 used an unstable QuickSort for arrays with more than 10 elements.
 Now, we use the stable TimSort algorithm.
 > - Mathias Bynens https://twitter.com/mathias/status/1036626116654637057